dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 1) start the software  sudo ./playSDReshail2 -f 144525000 (your CW-beacon RX frequency minus 25 kHz) (sudo is only required for the first time).
 2) open a browser and open the webpage "playSDRweb.html" on your webserver

-ATTENTION: before you can run this website, the WebSocket IP address must be modified in the file playSDRweb.html Search for the line: var sockurl = .... and enter the IP address of the PC running this software.

 to access the website from outside (from the internet)
 ======================================================